preciofishbone/OmniaDocsG2/blocks/omnia-block-webpart/index.rst

 Using the Omnia block web part
 ================================

-Some of the blocks in Omnia can be used in any team site, including community sites.
+Some of the blocks in Omnia can be used in any teamsite, including community sites.
 To add a block there, you use the Omnia block web part.

 This is how: